rust-lang/rfcs/text/0000-inline-asm.md

 Inline assembler is implemented as an unsafe macro `asm!()`.
 The first argument to this macro is a template string literal used to build the final assembly.
 The following arguments specify input and output operands.
-When required, flags are specified as the final argument.
+When required, options are specified as the final argument.

 The following ABNF specifies the general syntax: